-- (i) To ensure balances are not materially misstated. - (ii) To ensure existence and ownership. - (iii) To ensure appropriate presentation and disclosure in the financial statements. - 1 Obtain confirmation from Banks of cash balances at balance date. - 2 Review the bank reconciliation at balance date as follows: - check the additions - ensure there are no large and unusual reconciling items - obtain a listing of unpresented cheques and trace to cash book prior to balance date and to January bank statements to ensure they are presented in a timely manner - check deposits in transit to subsequent banking - review January bank statements for unusual payments or receipts; inspect supporting documentation. - 3 Agree balances to general ledger and trial balance.
-Review: - (i) classification and description of amounts; - (ii) accounting principles for appropriateness and consistency. - 4 Additional procedures

-(Auditor to add additional procedures as required by the nature of the engagement.)
+Cash/bank/deposits Performed By Date Working Paper 1 Objectives (i) To ensure balances are not materially misstated. (ii) To ensure existence and ownership. (iii) To ensure appropriate presentation and disclosure in the financial statements.
+Obtain confirmation from Banks of cash balances at Ref.
+2 balance date.
+Review the bank reconciliation at balance date as follows: check the additions ensure there are no large and unusual reconciling items obtain a listing of unpresented cheques and trace to cash book prior to balance date and to January bank statements to ensure they are presented in a timely manner check deposits in transit to subsequent banking review January bank statements for unusual payments or receipts; inspect supporting documentation.
+3 Agree balances to general ledger and trial balance.
+Review: classification and description of amounts; accounting principles for appropriateness and consistency.
+4 Additional procedures (Auditor to add additional procedures as required by the nature of the engagement.)

-Investments and Investment Properties Performed By Date Work Paper Ref. investments and investment i roperties Бу Tioi.
+Investments and Investment Properties Performed By Date Work Paper Ref.
 Objectives (i) To ensure balances are not materially misstated. (ii) To ensure existence and ownership (iii) To ensure appropriate.
 Presentation and disclosure in the financial statements.
 Procedures 1 Obtain confirmation from borrowers of amounts invested at balance date.
-2 Agree balances to general ledger and trial balar nce.
-3 Ensure any profit or loss on disposal of investment ents has been correctly calculated.
-4 Ensure income earned from investments has be een correctly accounted for.
-5 Obtain the market value of the investment at ba date and determine whether adjustments to car rying values are appropriate.
+2 Agree balances to general ledger and trial balance.
+3 Ensure any profit or loss on disposal of investments has been correctly calculated.
+4 Ensure income earned from investments has been correctly accounted for.
+5 Obtain the market value of the investment at balance date and determine whether adjustments to carrying values are appropriate.
 6 Check income from investments based on prior year and/or budget.
 7 Additional procedures where the church owns investment properties.
-(Auditor to add additional procedures as require ea by the nature of the engagement.)
+(Auditor to add additional procedures as required by the nature of the engagement.)